mkiser/WTFJHT/guide/internet-security.md

 Get it? *I <3 2 e(at) p(izza) i(n) m(y) (p)ajamas i(n) t(he) m(orning) !*

 **On your phone**.
 Turn on your phone’s password protection and set it to always require a passcode.
 Use the fingerprint reader.
+Set notifications to not show on lock screen.

 **On your computer**.
 Set a login password.
 Require a password immediately after waking from sleep and the screen saver.
 Lock your screen when you walk away from your computer.
 (One easy way to do this is to create a hot corner on your screen that immediately starts your screensaver.)